Summer Camps at the Intersection of Art & Nature 2025

 Lynden’s art and nature camps for children aged 4 to 15 years integrate our collection of monumental outdoor sculpture and temporary installations with the natural ecology of our hidden landscapes and unique habitats.
 Led by artists, naturalists, and art educators, the camps explore the intersection of art and nature through collaborative inquiry and hands-on artmaking, using all of Lynden's 40 acres to create a joyful, all-senses-engaged outdoor experience.

 Camps are organized around themes that investigate our relationship to nature and enable us to learn through making.
 Each camp introduces a range of imaginative experiences, materials, and tools.
 Working on projects individually and as a team, we'll be recording our discoveries in prints, collages, and sculptures.
-Whether we are watching chickens hatch or building rafts to explore the ponds, digging in the vegetable garden or carving with handmade knives, our focus is on cultivating creativity and an appreciation of process.
+Whether we are watching monarch butterflies emerge from their chrysalises or building rafts to explore the ponds, digging in the vegetable garden or carving with handmade knives, our focus is on cultivating creativity and an appreciation of process.

 Join us for a summer of art and nature!